What are fleas?

 Most of the time, fleas find their way onto properties on the backs of rodents, wild animals, and wandering pets.
-If fleas living on your property come into contact with you or your pets, they will find their way into your home.
+If fleas living on your property contact you or your pets, they will find their way into your home.
 Fleas are also brought into homes by hitchhiking inside on used rugs, furniture, or on the backs of invading rodents.
-People and pets may also come into contact with fleas in parks, campgrounds, dog parks, and other outdoor spaces.
+People and pets may also contact fleas in parks, campgrounds, dog parks, and other outdoor spaces.

 Where will I find fleas?

 Fleas spend most of their lives feeding and breeding on their hosts.
-Fleas that are outside waiting for a host to jump onto, hide in tall grasses, under leaf piles, and in shaded areas (under decks and shrubbery).
+Fleas wait outside for a host to jump onto, hide in tall grasses, under leaf piles, and shaded areas (under decks and shrubbery).
 When fleas make their way into homes, they hide in rugs, the cracks of floors, bedding, and upholstered furniture.

 How do I get rid of fleas?

-For home or business owners who want to get rid of fleas from their property, partnering with the local pest control experts at Neighborly Pest Management is your best solution.
-We are the greater Sacramento area’s best defense against pests.
+Partnering with the local pest control experts at Neighborly Pest Management is your best solution for home or business owners who want to get rid of fleas from their property.
+We are the greater Roseville area’s best defense against pests.
 For more than four decades, we’ve been committed to keeping homes and businesses free of insects, rodents, and more.
 Our professionals work with our customers to control flea populations.
-Learn more about our 100% guaranteed pest control services by reaching out to Neighborly Pest Management today!
+Learn more about our 100% guaranteed pest control services by contacting Neighborly Pest Management today!

 How can I prevent fleas in the future?

-Partnering with a professional is the best way to prevent problems with fleas and other pests.
+Partnering with a professional is the best way to prevent fleas and other pests problems.
 In addition, the following prevention tips will help to keep fleas off of your property and out of your Northern California home.

 Treat all pets with a year-round flea preventative product under the guidance of a veterinarian.

-Vacuum your home regularly, especially the areas where your pets spend the most time.
+Vacuum your home regularly, especially in areas where your pets spend the most time.